Richard Riot: Aftermath

 The suspension came when Richard was leading the NHL in scoring and the Canadiens were battling Detroit for first place.
 Richard's suspension also cost him the 1954–55 scoring title, the closest he ever came to winning it.
 When Richard's teammate Bernie Geoffrion surpassed Richard in scoring by one point on the last day of the regular season, the Canadiens' fans booed him.

 The points from the forfeiture provided Detroit with the margin it needed to win first place overall and be guaranteed home-ice advantage throughout the Stanley Cup playoffs.
-That season, the Canadiens lost the 1955 Stanley Cup Finals to Detroit in seven games, with the home team winning all seven games of a final for the first time.
+That season, the Canadiens lost the 1955 Stanley Cup Final to Detroit in seven games, with the home team winning all seven games of a final for the first time.
 Montreal won the next five consecutive Stanley Cups, a record that still stands.
 Richard retired in 1960 after the Canadiens' fifth consecutive Stanley Cup.